boyahou/boyahou.github.io/_pages/about.md

 # Research

-Autonomous systems are just around the corner.
-Different from “automated” agents that operate in a fixed world, “autonomous” ones should be able to conceptualize, reason, and act in changing environments without human intervention.
-How can autonomous agents understand the environment landscape?
-How to learn a representation of the environment such that knowledge can be transferred to related environments, and extrapolated to unknown environments?
-How could we control the complexity of such a representation?
-The goal of my research is to answer these questions.

 - ## Nonparametric Sparse Learning of Dynamical Systems:

   - A.Reddy Ramapuram Matavalam, **B. Hou**, H.Choi, S.Bose, U.Vaidya.
 “Data-Driven Transient Stability Analysis Using the Koopman Operator”, to appear in the International Journal of Electrical Power and Energy Systems, 2024. [download](https://authors.elsevier.com/sd/article/S0142-0615(24)00530-1)